agporto/DeepBryo/README.md

 ## Usage

-**Note:** Model weights will be made public available upon publication.

-Once the installation procedures are complete, please download the [model weights]() and save the file `deepbryo.pth` inside the `inference/` folder.
+Once the installation procedures are complete, please download the [model weights](https://drive.google.com/file/d/1vKf7joCt_QNwwq4IFauWYA4Lh8FMcBPo/view?usp=share_link) and save the file `deepbryo-tiny.pth` inside the `inference/` folder.
 After that, you can launch a `DeepBryo` server using the following command:

 ```
 streamlit run app/app.py --server.port 8080